 Large European manufacturers such as Michelin and BMW have already set up factories and warehouses in the zone.
 Special tax benefits will be granted to car exporters or manufacturers seeking to start businesses with local carmakers in the zone.

 The Benxi Pharmaceutical Industrial Park, located at the junction of Shenyang and Benxi, Liaoning Province, was founded in 2010.
 It is 30 kilometers from Shenyang, and 20 kilometers from Benxi.
 With a land area of 176 square kilometers, it focuses mainly on the development of life and health industries centering on bio-pharmaceuticals.
 It was upgraded into a national high-tech industrial development area approved by the State Council in 2012.

-The mission of our office is to assist American businesses enter and succeed in the Northeast China market.
-Our jurisdiction covers the provinces of Liaoning, Jilin, and Heilongjiang, together representing the fastest growing region of mainland China, with a population of 110 million and a land area of 800k square kilometers.
+The mission of the Commercial Service office in Shenyang is to assist American businesses enter and succeed in the Northeast China market.
+Our jurisdiction covers the provinces of Liaoning, Jilin, and Heilongjiang, together representing a region with massive untapped potential for future growth, with a population of 120 million and a land area of 800k square kilometers.

 China’s Northeast region is rich in natural resources, including coal, oil, iron ore, and timber.
 The region is China’s heavy industrial center for iron and steel, oil, petrochemicals, shipbuilding, machine tools, aviation, and automobile manufacturing.
 Encompassing one of the world’s three black earth belts, the region is also an important agricultural, animal husbandry, and forestry base for China.
 The Northeast is China’s largest producer of corn, soybeans, and wheat, and the production of fruit crops and aquaculture are also rising in significance.